trezor/trezor-suite/docs/misc/localization.md

 ## Synchronization with Crowdin

+### With the automated CI job from GitHub.

+Navigate to the [Crowdin translations update](https://github.com/trezor/trezor-suite/actions/workflows/crowdin_sync.yml) action and trigger manual job with a base branch `develop`
+Before triggering the job, make sure there is no pull request already opened with the title `Crowdin translations update`

+Action will create a pull request with the title `Crowdin translations update`, review it and merge.

+### Locally

 All work could be done with shortcuts defined in [package.json scripts](https://github.com/trezor/trezor-suite/blob/develop/packages/suite/package.json#L5) section.
 In order to interact with Crowdin you need to ask the project owner for access token and either store it in your `$HOME/.crowdin.yml` file:

 ```yaml